au-nlp/project-milestone-p2-group23/README.md

 **[Final Report (report.pdf)](report.pdf)**

 ## Brief Project Explanation
-> Read the full Report for a better understanding
+> The report contains full parameter settings, figures and the required explanations.

 This project uses the **SPoRC dataset** (May–June 2020) to study how *themes (“ideas”)* appear across podcast episodes and how those themes connect shows, hosts, and categories in a semantic space.

 The pipeline does three things:

 1. **Idea extraction (theme intensity over time)**
-   - Transcripts are chunked (fixed-length windows with overlap) to avoid context-length limits.
+   - Transcripts are chunked (fixed-length windows (256 tokens) with overlap (stride of 32 tokens)) to avoid context-length limits.
-   - A sentence embedding model places both **idea descriptions** and **transcript chunks** into the same vector space.
+   - A sentence embedding model (`sentence-transformers/all-MiniLM-L6-v2`) places both **idea descriptions** and **transcript chunks** into the same vector space.
    - “Idea intensity” is computed by aggregating chunk-level cosine similarities into an episode score, then averaging into a daily time series.
+Depending on the idea we analyze, the embedding of the episode would addapt in an idea-aware way.

 2. **Graph construction (semantic neighborhoods)**
    - Sparse similarity graphs are built at **episode**, **podcast**, and **host** level.
-   - Edges exist only above a similarity threshold to keep graphs interpretable.
+   - Edges exist only above a similarity threshold (tau >= 0.2) to keep graphs interpretable.
    - Result: coherent clusters plus cross-category bridges that help navigate large collections.

 3. **Market alignment (exploratory, not predictive claims)**
-   - Daily idea intensity is aligned with market variables (returns and volume).
+   - Daily idea intensity is aligned with market variables (returns and volume for multiple related tickers, fetched from yfinance).
    - We compute Pearson/Spearman correlations (with p-values) and run Granger-causality tests across lags.
    - Main takeaway: **robust lead–lag evidence is weak** in this short time window; signals are often **reactive rather than predictive**, and aggressive pooling can create misleading patterns.

-If you write “we predict markets,” you did not read the report.

 ## Key Implementations in P3
 - **Preprocessing**: filter metadata fields, coarse category filtering, exclude low-coverage days, fixed per-day sampling for stable time series.